mvolkmann/blog/src/smalltalk/14-objects.md

 set := #(1 2 3 1) asSet.
 set printString print
 ```

+TODO: See the comments in Object printString about
+overriding the `printOn:` method instead of this!
+Try this!
+Also see how the `withArticle` method is used in Object printOn: !

 The following table describes some of the instance methods
 defined in the `ProtoObject` class.